 Businesses and corporations deal with a variety of suppliers for purchases of office supplies, copy machine paper, fax paper, and other products regularly used by employees to carry out their duties.
 Often many employees are involved in the process of purchasing supplies and are unaware of procedures used to keep supplies in stock.
 By failing to establish proper procedures and strict accounting methods, large and small businesses often fall prey to fraudulent office supply dealers.

 If the fraud is detected, it is often "written off" as "caveat emptor" (buyer beware), a poor business decision by a lower-level corporate employee.
 Seldom is there any notification to law enforcement and as a direct result, little potential for criminal prosecution.

 Federal Government Involvement

 Most recently the FBI, IRS, and the United States Postal Inspection Service in Philadelphia initiated several investigations into the activities of local "business-to-business" telemarketing fraud operations.
-The first investigation involved two subjects, who over a two-year period were involved in more that $900,000 in fraudulent billings to small business nationwide.
+The first investigation involved two subjects, who over a two-year period were involved in more than $900,000 in fraudulent billings to small businesses nationwide.

-The second investigation involves one large national firm that lost more than $400,000 in less than 12 months to a single fraudulent office supply dealer, and finally a third investigation which involved mass mailing of fraudulent invoices, of less than a $1,000 each, to businesses across the country.
-In this third case, the mass mailing were costing the subject up to $40,000 per mailing for envelopes, invoices and postage, but he was receiving hundreds of thousands of dollars in returns from companies paying for a product they had never requested.
+The second investigation involves one large national firm that lost more than $400,000 in less than 12 months to a single fraudulent office supply dealer, and finally, a third investigation involved the mass mailing of fraudulent invoices, of less than $1,000 each, to businesses across the country.
+In this third case, the mass mailing was costing the subject up to $40,000 per mailing for envelopes, invoices, and postage, but he was receiving hundreds of thousands of dollars in returns from companies paying for a product they had never requested.

 - As part of the scheme once a victim company is on the hook the subjects repeatedly make sales pushing prices up.